Hermograph Press presents...

 Features of the Surface

 The synchronous orbit Mariner 10 was put into by Mercury's gravity meant the probe would return again and again.
 In another of Mercury's playful use of coincidences, the probe would photograph pretty much the same side of Mercury each time it passed by.
-Thus we've only seen a little more than one hemisphere of Mercury by spaceprobe, similar to the old belief that we only saw one side of Mercury.
+Thus Mariner 10 only saw a little more than one hemisphere of Mercury, agonizingly ironically similar to the old belief that we only saw one side of Mercury.

 Mercury strongly resembles our Moon in that it is heavily cratered.
 However, it differs in that it has few if any dark plains that we call maria or seas on the Moon.
 There *are* large smooth plains on Mercury, they just don't look dark.
 These plains are called planitia.

-Other than the "hot basin," named because it is near one of Mercury's "hot poles" caused by its 2/3rds rotational resonance with its orbit tied to its eccentric orbit, and Borealis Planitia, the northern plain, all other planitia are named for the word Mercury in other languages of Earth.
+Other than the "hot basin," named because it is near one of Mercury's "hot poles" caused by its 2/3rds rotational resonance with its orbit and its eccentric orbit, and Borealis Planitia, the northern plain, all other planitia are named using the word Mercury in other languages of Earth.
+(Click here to detour briefly for a page on Mercury as written in other languages.)

 Valleys are named for radar installations on Earth because it was radar that determined the real rotation period of Mercury.
-A valley is vallis.
-There are only four so named.
+A valley is a vallis.

 Scarps or cliffs are called rupes and are names for famous ships of discovery and exploration, an association honoring the mythological god's role in traveling and commerce.
-Ridges are called Dorsa though only two have been named.
-Those honor astronomers associated with observing Mercury from Earth.
+Ridges are called Dorsa and those honor astronomers associated with observing Mercury from Earth.

-Craters are named for men and women who have made contributions ot the arts and humanities.
-The only major exception is the crater named for Gerard Kuiper, in honor of his contributions to planetary science.
-Kuiper was a bright spot even on distant photographs of Mercury, thus the first crater discovered on the planet.
+Craters are named for men and women who have made contributions to the arts and humanities.
+The only two major exceptions include the crater named for Gerard Kuiper, in honor of his contributions to planetary science.
+Kuiper was a bright spot seen even on distant photographs of Mercury, thus it was the first crater discovered on the planet.
 The other exception is a tiny indistinguishable crater that just happens to be at the right spot.
 Hun Kal, Mayan for "20", marks the 20th meridian of longitude on Mercury and thus marks the hermographic equivalent of the Greenwich Meridian of Earth.

 In the twenty-plus years since Mariner 10, computers and digital enhancement techniques have improved.
 An interesting chemical analysis using these old photos has been done by Hawaiin astronomers Robinson and Lucy, and published in Science magazine in 1997.
 Their paper is also on a heavily graphic but colorful site at the Mercury Unveiled Website.

-Some sites worth looking at for Mercury information and Mariner 10 images include:
+Some other sites worth looking at for Mercury information and images include:

 All Mariner 10 pictures are from the Jet Propulsion Laboratory, the Lunar Planetary Institute, or NASA..